JohanKlingstrom/JohanKlingstrom/README.md

-# hi, i'm johan
+# hey there
-a frontend developer based in Stockholm currently working at anotherblock.
+i'm johan, a frontend developer based in Stockholm currently working at anotherblock.

-interested in 3d, music and ramen.
+feel free to reach out at johanklingstrom@hyperisland.se!